visualizenews/corona/index.markdown

     that the Italian government quarantined two huge areas in Lombardy.
 The so-called **Red Zones** have been locked-out from the rest of the country so that nobody could enter or leave them.
-Barely two weeks after the outbreak, the Italian government realised that its efforts had not worked ad expected and had to be strengthened.
+Barely two weeks after the outbreak, the Italian government realised that its efforts had not worked as expected and had to be strengthened.
   hidden: false
 - template: chart
   show_title: false